olistic/warriorjs/README.md

 You can call methods on a `Space` to gather information about what is there.
 Here are the various methods that are available to you:

 * `space.isEmpty()`:

   *If `true`, this means that nothing (except maybe stairs) is at this location and you can walk here.*

 * `space.isStairs()`:

   *Determine if stairs are at that location.*

 * `space.isEnemy()`:

   *Determine if an enemy unit is at this location.*

 * `space.isCaptive()`:

   *Determine if a captive is at this location.*

 * `space.isWall()`:

-  *Returns `true` if this is the edge of the level.
+  *Return `true` if this is the edge of the level.
 You can't walk here.*

 * `space.isTicking()`:

-  *Returns `true` if this space contains a bomb which will explode in time.*
+  *Return `true` if this space contains a bomb which will explode in time.*

 You will often call these methods directly after a sense.
 For example, the `feel` sense returns one `Space`.
 You can call `isCaptive()` on this to determine if a captive is in front of you.